wangziqiang/Analysis_ViewPagerIndicator/README.md

-I want to analysis ViewPagerIndicator form JakeWarton.
+I want to analysis ViewPagerIndicator from JakeWarton.